-Prediction variances and confidence intervals follow for the thin plate spline estimates through the linearity of the smoother and the assumption of Gaussian noise.
+Estimate variances and confidence intervals follow for the thin-plate spline estimates through the linearity of the smoother and the assumption of Gaussian noise.
 Denote by $\TPSCov\in\RR^{n\times n}$ the observation covariance matrix $\cov(\TempDiffAll)$ from \eqref{eq:multi-pair-tempdiff-covariance}.
-The covariance matrix of the predictions is given by:
+The covariance matrix of the estimates is given by:

 where